-The findings from the latest Pulse Survey would suggest that a significant number of respondents were being impacted negatively by the challenging economic environment, with 44% feeling that their household was worse off compared to 12 months ago, 60% having had to cut back spending on essentials after their mortgage/rent and any loan or overdraft payments were made, and 39% agreeing that their mental health has suffered on account of their financial position.
+The findings from the latest Pulse Survey indicate that the economic environment continues to be an issue for a significant number of respondents, with 43% feeling that their household was worse off compared to 12 months ago, 62% having had to cut back spending on essentials after their mortgage/rent and any loan or overdraft payments were made, and 38% agreeing that their mental health has suffered because of their financial position.

-Furthermore, nearly a third (32%) of respondents indicated that they do not have savings to fall back on for an unexpected expense, 17% stated that they have less than £50 remaining each month after they have paid their essential bills, whilst 33% stated that they do without if they do not have enough money to cover an unavoidable expense.
+It remains the case that substantial numbers of respondents do not have savings to fall back on for an unexpected expense (31%), have less than £50 remaining each month after they have paid their essential bills (18%), and have to do without if they do not have enough money to cover an unavoidable expense (37%).